NN-Project-2/Emotion-TTS-Emebddings/README.md

 - 🤢 **Disgust**

 ## 📀 Emotional Embedding Database

 To train our emotion embedding extractor, we curated a large-scale, multi-language audio database featuring diverse emotions and speaker variations.
-This database is essential for ensuring high-quality and robust embeddings.
+This database is essential for ensuring high-quality and robust embeddings, enabling both zero-shot generalization and fine-grained control of emotional synthesis.

-### 📊 Key Database Highlights:
+### 📊 Key Database Highlights

+- **Languages Covered:**
-- **Languages:** Tamil, Malayalam, Hindi, English, Kannada, Telugu
+  Tamil, Malayalam, Hindi, English, Kannada, Telugu
+  (with supplementary data from Assamese, Marathi, and Punjabi for cross-lingual generalization).

+- **Emotion Categories:**
+  Neutral, Angry, Sad, Happy, Fear, Surprise, and Disgust, ensuring coverage of primary and secondary emotional states.

-- **Audio Quality:** Down-sampled to **16 kHz** and converted to **Mel spectrograms**
+- **Audio Quality:**
+  All recordings are normalized, down-sampled to **16 kHz**, stored in **.wav format**, and represented as **Mel spectrograms** for consistency across datasets.

-- **Speaker Diversity:** Male and female speakers from various cultural and language backgrounds
+- **Speaker Diversity:**

-This diverse database enables the emotion embedding extractor to capture high-level emotional representations applicable across languages and speakers.
+  Balanced representation of **male and female speakers** across different age groups and cultural backgrounds, minimizing speaker bias.

+- **Data Sources:**
+  Combination of open-source corpora (e.g., **RAVDESS, TORONTO-Emo, EmoDB**) and **custom recordings** from dramas, stories, and conversational speech to improve naturalistic expressivity.

+- **Annotation Protocols:**
+  - Each utterance is labeled with **categorical emotion ID, speaker ID, language, and gender**.
+  - **Intensity tags are derived in an unsupervised way**:
+    - Deviations in **pitch (∆F₀)**, **energy (∆E)**, and **phoneme duration (∆D)** are measured against each speaker’s neutral baseline.
+    - These deviations are normalized into a continuous scalar **α**, which is used during training and inference for controllable expressivity.

+- **Size and Balance:**
+  At least **10–20 hours per language**, with proportional distribution across emotional classes, preventing skew toward high-resource emotions or languages.

+- **Metadata:**
+  Includes **transcriptions**, **phoneme-level alignments**, and **prosodic feature statistics (F₀, energy, duration)** to support intensity estimation and embedding learning.

+---

+This design **eliminates the need for manually labeled intensity levels** while enabling **unsupervised control of emotional strength** during synthesis.

 ## 🔍 Integration with E2E TTS